8qfx1ai5/webgrinch/README.md

 ## Special thanks

 My special thanks goes to my friend and devops kubernetes specialist [Tino](https://github.com/pandorasNox).
 Without his knowledge and go workshop lessons the project would not look like the same.

-## Currently I am searching for a new name, because Viewcrypt is already used by a Software Team

-My ideas:

-- enigmatic
-- arcane
-- privy
-- waiver
-- abdication
-- exit